Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Brief methodological overview

-where $\betav_0, \ldots, \betav_m$ are category specific unknown parameters of dimension $\betad$.
+where $\betav_0, \dots, \betav_m$ are category specific unknown parameters of dimension $\betad$.
 To make the model identifiable, the parameter $\betav_{k_0}$ of a baseline category $k_0$ is set equal to $\bfz$: $\betav_{k_0}=\bfz$.
-Thus the parameter $\betav_k$ is in terms of the change in log-odds relative to the baseline category $k_0$.
+Thus, the parameter $\betav_k$ is relative to the baseline category $k_0$ in terms of the change in log-odds.
 In the following, we assume without loss of generality that $k_0=0$.

-\pkg{UPG} uses the aggregated random utility model (aRUM) representation from \citet{fruhwirth2020ultimate} for estimation.
-To sample the category specific parameter $\betav_{k}$, the data is reduced to three categories: category $k$, the baseline category, and a category which collapses the remaining categories in $\otherset =\{ l \in L | l \neq \{k,0\}\}$.
-Let $\ypro_{ki}$ denote the latent utility of observation $i$ when choosing category $k$.
-For all categories in $\otherset$, we define an aggregated utility $\ypro_{\other,i}= \max_{ l\in \otherset } \ypro_{li} $ as the maximum utility in $\otherset$.
+This multinomial regression model has the following well-known representation: